-In general, under Sections 382 and 383 of the Code, a corporation that undergoes an "ownership change" is subject to limitations on its ability to utilize its pre-change NOLs or credits, to offset future taxable income or taxes.
+In general, under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended, a corporation that undergoes an "ownership change" is subject to limitations on its ability to utilize its pre-change NOLs or credits, to offset future taxable income or taxes.
 For these purposes, an ownership change generally occurs where the aggregate stock ownership of one or more stockholders or groups of stockholders who owns at least 5% of a corporation's stock increases its ownership by more than 50 percentage points over its lowest ownership percentage within a specified testing period.
 We have not conducted a complete study to assess whether a change of control has occurred or whether there have been multiple changes of control since inception due to the significant complexity and cost associated with such a study.
-If we have experienced a change of control, as defined by Section 382, at any time since inception (including as a result of the Merger), utilization of the NOL carryforwards or research and development tax credit carryforwards would be subject to an annual limitation under Section 382.
-Any limitation may result in expiration of a portion of the NOL carryforwards or research and development tax credit carryforwards before utilization.
+If we have experienced a change of control, as defined by Section 382, at any time since inception (including as a result of the Merger), utilization of the NOL carryforwards or research and development tax credit carryforwards before utilization.
 In addition, our NOLs or credits may also be impaired under state law.
 Accordingly, we may not be able to utilize a material portion of our NOLs or credits.